Surrogate Model-Based Explainability Methods for Point Cloud NNs: EXPLAINABILITY APPROACHES FOR POINT CLOUDS

 \subsubsection{Pre-processing}

 For explaining point cloud classification tasks with input size $P$ utilizing local surrogate model-based explainability approaches, each point $p \in P$ is considered as a feature individually.
 However, to avoid explosive computational complexity and to organize the disordered point cloud data, we group the points into super-points $C$ as features to be perturbed.
-We initialize a user-defined parameter $n_c$ as the number of cluster centers randomly selected from $P$ and group all $p$ according to spacial coordinates using the k-means clustering algorithm such that for each $p \in P, p \in C_i$.
+We initialize a user-defined parameter $n_c$, indicating the number of the centers of clusters.
+To ensure uniformity and strengthen semantics we employ Farthest Point Sampling (FPS) to select $n_c$ points from $P$ and group all $p$ according to spatial coordinates using 3D K-Means Clustering such that $\forall p \in P: p \in C_i$.
 The pseudo-code is presented in Algorithm \ref{Algo1}.